autolab-fi/line-robot-curriculum/lessons/draw.md

 # Description
 Hello!
-This is the sandbox mode, where you can test your programs.
-Moreover, you can run the task check, and a blue trail will be left behind the robot for 20 seconds.
+Welcome to sandbox mode, where you can test your programs.
+Additionally, you can execute Verify' and a blue trail will be left behind the robot for 20 seconds.

+*Add image how it should look*

 # Code example
 ```